hechoendrupal/drupal-console-book/commands/available-commands.md

 [views:disable](views-disable.md) | Disable a View
 [views:enable](views-enable.md) | Enable a View
 **yaml**  |
+[yaml:diff](yaml-diff.md) | Merge one or more YAML files in a new YAML file.
+Latest values are preserved.
 [yaml:merge](yaml-merge.md) | Merge one or more YAML files in a new YAML file.
 Latest values are preserved.
 [yaml:update:key](yaml-update-key.md) | Replace a YAML key in a YAML file.
 [yaml:update:value](yaml-update-value.md) | Update a value for a specific key in a YAML file.